OWASP/www-project-top-10-for-large-language-model-applications/documentation/style/README.md

-# OWASP Top 10 For LLM Style Guide
+# OWASP Top 10 for Large Language Model Applications Style Guide

-**Technical Writing Style Guide for the OWASP Top 10 for LLMs Project**
+**Technical Writing Style Guide for the OWASP Top 10 for LLM Applications Project**

 This collection of documentation provides guidelines for technical writers on ways to format their content for use with the OWASP Top 10 for LLMs project.
 The